-You graduate with an excellent grounding in scientific knowledge and extensive laboratory experience.
+As a Sport and Exercise Science graduate, you'll leave Kent with an excellent grounding in scientific knowledge and extensive laboratory experience.
 In addition, you also develop the key transferable skills sought by employers, such as:

 If you are from the UK or Ireland, you must apply for this course through UCAS.
 If you are not from the UK or Ireland, you can apply through UCAS or directly on our website if you have never used UCAS and you do not intend to use UCAS in the future.

 We welcome applications from students all around the world with a wide range of international qualifications.

 Kent was ranked top 50 in the The Complete University Guide 2023 and The Times Good University Guide 2023.

 Kent has risen 11 places in THE’s REF 2021 ranking, confirming us as a leading research university.